November 5, 2025

 The process of data aggregation consists of gathering and collecting the data, which is then presented in a summarized format.
 Essentially, before it can be analyzed, it needs to be collected, centralized, cleaned, and then filtered to remove any inaccuracies or redundancies.

-An example of data aggregation would be how a marketing team uses data like customer demographics and metrics (age, location, number of transactions, etc.) to personalize their messaging and offers.
+An example of data aggregation is how a marketing team utilizes data such as customer demographics and metrics (age, location, number of transactions, etc.) to personalize their messaging and offers.

 When business analytics are used to analyze processes that occurred during a specific period or season, businesses are provided with a forecast of future events or behaviors, thanks to historical data.